Michel Albert Roux

-Michel Albert Roux (born 23 May 1960) previously known as Michel Roux Jr., is an English-French two Michelin starred chef.
-He owns the London restaurant Le Gavroche.
+Michel Albert Roux (born 23 May 1960) also known as Michel Roux Jr., is an English-French chef.
+He owned the 2 Michelin-starred restaurant Le Gavroche in London, which was opened by his father Albert Roux and uncle Michel Roux, until it closed on 13 January 2024.

 Early life

-Roux was born at Pembury maternity hospital in Kent, whilst his father Albert Roux was working for the horse race trainer Major Peter Cazalet.
+Roux was born at Pembury maternity hospital in Kent, while his father Albert Roux was working for the horse race trainer Major Peter Cazalet.

 Apprenticeship and training

 After leaving school at age 16, Roux undertook apprenticeship work with Master Patissier Henri Hellegouarch in Paris.
 From summer 1979 until January 1980, he worked as a commis de cuisine at Le Gavroche, under both his father and his uncle.
 He then spent two years as a commis de cuisine trainee under Alain Chapel at his hotel and restaurant in Mionnay, in the Rhône-Alpes region near Lyon.

 After undertaking basic training with the French Army, from February 1982 to March 1983 he served his military service at the Élysée Palace, working for both Presidents Valéry Giscard d'Estaing and François Mitterrand.
 Having finished his military service, Roux then worked for four months in Paris: two months at Charcuterie Gérard Mothu in St-Mandé; and then two months at Boucherie Lamartine on the Avenue Victor-Hugo.